 For whom

-The residency is only open to visual artists, who should apply via the Mondriaan Fund.
-The artists are expected to have basic knowledge of working with ceramics.
+The residency is only open to individual visual artists, who should apply via the Mondriaan Fund.
+The artists are not strictly required to have experience working with ceramics or porcelain, but a practical understanding is highly recommended.
+It is not possible to apply as a duo.

-Applicants are asked to state their preference for a work period on the application form, and every effort will be made to honour this preference.
+Applicants are asked to state their preference for a work period on the application form.
+Every effort will be made to honour this preference.
+Per period there is room for 1 artist.

-Per period, the Mondriaan Fund makes a subsidy of € 11,887 available for an artist to help cover travel expenses, material costs and living costs.
+The Mondriaan Fund makes a subsidy of € 11.887 available for an artist to help cover travel expenses, material costs (other supplies related to your own research and experiences) and living costs.
 This sum is intended for 1 person.
 In addition, the selected resident is expected to pay a 10% personal contribution.
 The Mondriaan Fund automatically takes this into account in their ultimate subsidy, you do not need to do anything.

-The contribution to residents based in the Caribbean part of the Kingdom can be increased to accommodate any higher travel costs.
-This is considered on a case-by-case basis.
+The contribution to artists based in the Caribbean part of the Kingdom can be increased to meet any higher travel costs.
+This is looked at per situation.

 Before submitting an application, please see the Residency page for the terms and conditions, application procedure and assessment procedure.